 Cape of Good Hope

-Cape · monitor radius 150km · Alternative routes when bypassing Suez/Red Sea
+Cape of Good HopeCRITICALCape · monitor radius 150km · Alternative routes when bypassing Suez/Red Sea

 Approximately 15% of global seaborne trade rounds the Cape of Good Hope annually, with traffic surging to over 100 vessels daily during Red Sea disruptions.
 This southern African route becomes critical when the Suez Canal faces closures or security threats, forcing container ships and tankers on the 3,500-nautical-mile detour around Africa's southern tip.
 European and Asian economies bear the highest impact when cargo diverts through Cape waters, as their supply chains depend heavily on efficient Asia-Europe maritime links.
 Oil tankers serving European refineries and container vessels connecting Asian manufacturing hubs face the most acute rerouting pressure.
 The Cape route adds 10-14 days to typical Asia-Europe voyages compared to Suez transit, increasing fuel costs by $200,000-400,000 per container ship.
 While this southern passage offers complete Suez avoidance, the extra distance strains vessel schedules and port capacity across both continents.